ulelab/ncawareclip/README.md

 # Publications using this pipeline

+Varier, R. A., Sideri, T., Capitanchik, C., Manova, Z., Calvani, E., Rossi, A., ... & van Werven, F. (2022). m6A reader Pho92 is recruited co-transcriptionally and couples translation efficacy to mRNA decay to promote meiotic fitness in yeast. eLife

 For any questions please feel free to raise a GitHub issue or contact me at charlotte.capitanchik@crick.ac.uk.